 Our organ was paid for by a generous gift from the Triss Shirley Foundation and is dedicated to her memory.

 The organ was built in 2006-2007 by the Walker Organ Company (the digital part) and R.A.
 Colby (the pipe part).
 It is a four-manual organ with pedalboard and contains 81 stops.
 In addition to the sounds the basic organ can produce, there is a MIDI (Musical Instrument Digital Interface) attached to the organ.
 It contains some 2,000 additional sounds that can be produced.
 The MIDI can also record music played by the organist, and then play back what was recorded!"

 -Joanne Raulin, Principal Organist

-Special Events: During the year our music ministry hosts several "large scale" events such as a Christmas musical, Lenten concerts, and even dramatic musicals.
-These events often include larger instrumental ensembles.
+During the year, our music ministry hosts several special events, such as a Christmas musical or cantata, a variety show called "Palm City's Got Talent!", and various concerts.
+These special events often include larger instrumental ensembles.